Dinoponera gigantea

 Dinoponera gigantea is a species of ant belonging to the family Formicidae.

-Names

 It is called taramãçu or uitsi in the Kwaza language of Rondônia, Brazil.

 Description

 Dinoponera gigantea is one of the world's largest species of ant.
 The females of the species are larger than males, with lengths ranging from 3 to 4 cm.
 The females are coal-black in color, while the much smaller males are dark red.

 Distribution

 Dinoponera gigantea is present only in South America.
-It has been found on the coast of Guyana, in the Brazilian states of Amazonas, Pará including Marajo Island, Mato Grosso, Mato Grosso do Sul and Maranhão as well as the Loreto Province in Peru.
+It has been found on the coast of Guyana, in the Brazilian states of Amazonas, Pará including Marajo Island, Mato Grosso, Mato Grosso do Sul, Ceará and Maranhão as well as the Loreto Province in Peru.
 Dinoponera gigantea is reported to be common in un-flooded forests in the vicinity of Belém, Pará.
 It is probable that Dinoponera gigantea is found in French Guiana, Suriname, Venezuela and southeastern Colombia because these regions are adjacent to known Dinoponera gigantea localities and have similar lowland rainforest habitat.